Abdominal Massage is a holistic system

 Physical results of abdominal massage

 Physical results can be impressive.
 I had several clients who came to me with severe constipation problems.
-After one “Dancing Hands Abdominal Massage” session, some of them not only were relieved of their constipation, but ended up with diarrhea for up to two days.
+After one “Dancing Hands Abdominal Massage” session, some of them were not only relieved of their constipation but ended up with diarrhea for up to two days.

 Emotional results of abdominal massage

 But benefits can far surpass physical issues.
-The abdominal area is often the place where stuck emotions, trauma and repressed feelings are stored.
+The abdominal area is often the place where stuck emotions, trauma, and repressed feelings are stored.